Poellebob/hypr-dotfile-v1/README.md

 ## Wallpaper
 `swww img <path/to/wall>`
 This sets the wallpaper permenetly.

-You can ofcourse change it by doing the same command
+You can of course change it by doing the same command.